Adolescent Medicine Fellowship

 The aims of this program are to:

-- Develop clinical excellence in care delivery to adolescents, including learning long acting reversible contraception skills, providing gender-affirming care through the GENECIS program, and providing primary care, subspecialty ambulatory services, variety of in-depth rotations and inpatient adolescent medicine consultative services.
+- Develop clinical excellence in care delivery to adolescents, including learning long acting reversible contraception skills, and providing primary care, subspecialty ambulatory services, variety of in-depth rotations and inpatient adolescent medicine consultative services.

 - Support research and advocacy targeting adolescent medicine topics.